 The Grand Final – Belek, Turkey

 - The Grand Finals will be held at the Sueno Deluxe Resort in Belek, Turkey on an All Inclusive Basis.

 - The finals will be played over 4 days, with 72 holes on both of the extraordinary courses; Dunes and Sands.
 They will be played using stableford scoring.

-- You must be available to travel to the Grand Final in Belek, Turkey on Sunday 22nd November 2020 and return on Friday 27th November 2020.
+- You must be available to travel to the Grand Final in Belek, Turkey November 2021.

 - Return flights will be provided from Manchester to Antalya however finalists will be required to pay the taxes on the flights.
 This will be no more than £200.